7 jogging tours in and around Lübeck

 Total length: 6 – 8 km

-The varied landscapes of the Schellbruch can be experienced very well on foot, by bike or even on foot.
-Along the way, you’ll pass through rustic, shady deciduous forests, extensive reed beds and marshlands, floodplains and knicks.
-For most of the route, however, you follow the course of the Trave River.
+The diverse landscapes of the Schellbruch are best explored on foot, by bicycle, or even on foot.
+Along the way, you'll traverse ancient, shady deciduous forests, extensive reed beds and marshlands, meadows, and hedgerows.
+For most of the route, however, you'll follow the course of the Trave River.

-The old fishing village of Gothmund with its pretty gardens and thatched roofs is a suitable starting point.
-Alternatively, the forest path that branches off from the Black Trail near the waterworks would be a closer entry point to the city.
-From here, the route leads under shady beech and oak trees to the banks of the Trave River and from there towards Gothmund.
-On the embankment between the river and the lagoons and surrounded by water, here you will experience a unique feeling of space.
-The way back is via the hollow path, which, among other things, passes the forest kindergarten.
-This jogging route is probably not just around the corner for most of us, but is well worth it for its scenic beauty.
+The old fishing village of Gothmund, with its charming gardens and thatched roofs, makes a good starting point.
+Alternatively, a more direct route closer to town is the forest path that branches off from Schwarzer Weg near the waterworks.
+From there, the route leads under shady beech and oak trees to the banks of the Trave River and then towards Gothmund.
+On the embankment between the river and lagoons, surrounded by water, you'll experience a unique sense of vastness.
+The return journey follows the sunken lane, which passes the forest kindergarten, among other landmarks.
+This jogging route may not be exactly around the corner for most of us, but its scenic beauty makes it well worth the effort.

 06

-Meadows and fields – views in the south of St. Jürgen
+Meadows and fields – views south of St. Jürgen

 Jogging and running routes around Lübeck

-In Lübeck’s south, the view sweeps over a gently undulating hilly landscape of meadows, fields and curtilages.
-This jogging short course leads mostly along sandy and gravel paths along the outskirts of St. Jürgen.
-This makes it well suited for training higher speeds.
-The starting signal will be given at the station Hochschulstadtteil.
-From there, the route leads along the Nienmarker Landgraben and past the Mönkhof estate.
-After a loop along Saturnstrasse, the route returns to the starting point.
-If you want more, follow the Peter-Monnik-Weg through the UKSH grounds.
-Beyond the Ratzeburger Allee, the forests along the Wakenitz offer you unlimited possibilities to let off steam.
+In Lübeck's south, the view sweeps across a gently rolling landscape of meadows, fields, and hedgerows.
+This short jogging route leads mostly along sand and gravel paths on the outskirts of St. Jürgen, making it ideal for training at higher speeds.
+The starting point is at the Hochschulstadtteil train station.
+From there, the route follows the Nienmarker Landgraben canal and passes the Mönkhof estate.
+After a loop along Saturnstraße, it returns to the starting point.
+If you're looking for more, follow the Peter-Monnik-Weg trail through the UKSH campus.
+Beyond Ratzeburger Allee, the forests along the Wakenitz River offer endless opportunities for running and exploring.

 07

-Running with sea view – Travemünde and the Brodtener Ufer
+Running with a sea view – Travemünde and the Brodtener Ufer

 Jogging and running routes around Lübeck